5 Tips for Improving Sleep When You Have Hepatitis C

 - Practice Relaxation – Entering into a relaxed state helps sleep quality.
 There are many types of relaxation practices including meditation, prayer and guided imagery.
 According to Joshua Jacobi, MD, an interventional cardiologist in Pasadena, CA, one technique is to lie in bed and tell your body to relax from head to toe.
 Try focusing on each part of your body, beginning with your head, jaw and neck and ending at your ankles, heels and toes while imagining the release of tension in each location.

 - Herbal Tea – Some herbal teas aid relaxation.
 Chamomile and valerian root teas are two of the more widely used herbs for sleep promotion.
 Those with Hepatitis C are advised to choose organic herbal teas so there is no additional detoxification load on the liver.
-Sleep Time Tea is a great choice because, in addition to organic chamomile and organic valerian root, it contains five additional organic herbs known to support relaxation and sleep.

 Getting a good night’s sleep can be one of the most important steps for reclaiming your health.
 Those with Hepatitis C are more likely to have sleep problems than those with a healthy liver.
 In addition, insomnia can aggravate Hepatitis C infection.
 Thus, incorporating these five sleep strategies into a Hepatitis C wellness program can help you achieve highly coveted, restorative sleep.